-

 Author Archives: admin

-A new GLO Discussion Paper studies how firms in Brazil respond to predictable, but uncertain, worker absences that arise from maternity and non-work-related sickness leave.
-The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as … Continue reading
+A new GLO Discussion Paper finds that removing the criminal ties makes it challenging for the firm to maintain profitability and efficiency.
+The Global Labor Organization (GLO) is an independent, non-partisan and non-governmental organization that functions as an international network … Continue reading

-Issue 1, 2021 of the Journal of Population Economics is already published online.
-See below the list of articles and access links to read the contributions.
-November 19, 2020 (Thursday); (2-5 pm CET): Journal of Population Economics Online Workshop (Webinar). … Continue reading
+Volume 34, issue 1, 2021 of the Journal of Population Economics is published online.
+See below the list of articles and access links to read or download the contributions.
+PARTICIPATE in the November 19, 2020 (Thursday); (2-5 pm CET) Journal … Continue reading